12th Grade

 • Community College applications open in March.
 Apply early!

-• Commit to a college and make your deposit by May 1.
+• Commit to a college and make your deposit by the posted deadline.
 Notify your school counselor and let other colleges know you won’t be attending.
-Send your deposit by the postmark date of May 1.